-Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in UNIV 02103 Reading; AND ACT English score of 19, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in UNIV 03003 Basic Composition.
 Offered in the fall and spring semesters.
 This course is the study of environmental and hereditary effects on the cognitive, affective, psychomotor, and sociolinguistic development of typically and atypically developing children from conception to middle childhood (conception through age 8) with diverse cultural backgrounds within and outside of the United States.
 The candidates will be introduced to methods used to observe and evaluate children's development and recognize possible delays in development.
 Practical application of theory is provided through a variety of hands-on experiences and observations.
 This course includes 10 hours of field experience.
 Candidates earning a "C" or higher in this course will receive certificates of completion for Child Development: Birth to Three, Child Development: Three to Five, and Child Development: Five to Eight through the Arkansas Professional Development Registry.
 This course meets the competencies for the Arkansas Birth through Prekindergarten Teaching Credential by the Division of Child Care and Early Childhood Education; however, candidates must earn a "C" or higher to receive the credential.

-Prerequisite: Grade of "C" or higher in ECD 1013 Early Childhood Competencies.
+Prerequisite: Grade of "C" or higher in ECED 10133 Early Childhood Competencies.
 Offered in the spring semester.
 Basic fundamentals of health and safety for young children and appropriate childcare facilities will be explored.
 Topics covered will include safety management, illness, accidents, injuries, and menu planning to meet the needs of all children including those with unique individual developmental variations, to maximize physical, cognitive, social and emotional, and linguistic development.
 In addition, candidates will study local, state, and federal regulations for group care facilities, guidelines for conducting a needs assessment, site location, and playgrounds.
 Candidates earning a "C" or higher in this course will receive a certificate of completion for Health, Safety, and Nutrition through the Arkansas Professional Development Registry.
-Arkansas Birth to Five Early Childhood Teaching Credential by the Division of Child Care and Early Childhood Education; however, candidates must earn a "C" or higher to receive the credential.

-Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in UNIV 02103 Reading; AND ACT English score of 19, ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in UNIV 03003 Basic Composition.
 Offered in the fall semester.
 Candidates will become familiar with a variety of ways to introduce children birth through preschool, including children with unique individual developmental variations to ideas and concepts related to math and science.
 Candidates will create activities; plan and practice developmentally appropriate experiences that would meet recognized standards (National Association for the Education and Young Children (NAEYC) and Council for Exceptional Children (CEC) for these areas.
 Candidates earning a "C" or higher in this course will receive a certificate of completion for PreK Math and Science through the Arkansas Professional Development Registry.
 This course meets the competencies for the Arkansas Birth through Prekindergarten Teaching Credential by the Division of Child Care and Early Childhood Education; however, candidates must earn a "C" or higher to receive the credential.